WorldLLM: Improving LLMs' world modeling using curiosity-driven theory-making: Improving LLMs' world model with WorldLLM

-Regarding our RL policies, we propose three agents trained using curiosity-based intrinsic rewards derived from $\mathbb{P}^{St}$ \citep{oudeyer_what_2007}.
-First, we introduce \textit{RL-LogP}, which uses the prediction error or surprisal \citep{burda_large-scale_2018, pathak_curiosity-driven_2017} as reward by receiving $r=-log\mathbb{P}^{St}(s'|s,a,H_t)$ for each collected transition $(s,a,s')$.
-However, this method is known to suffer from the "noisy TV problem" \citep{burda_exploration_2018} where unpredictable transitions give high rewards.
+Then, we introduce RL-based Experimenters.
+We propose to study three curiosity-based intrinsic rewards derived from $\mathbb{P}^{St}$ \citep{oudeyer_what_2007}.
+First, we introduce \textit{RL-LogP}, where the Experimenter uses the prediction error \citep{schmidhuber_curious_1991, pathak_curiosity-driven_2017, burda_large-scale_2018} as reward by receiving $r=-log\mathbb{P}^{St}(s'|s,a,H_t)$ for each collected transition $(s,a,s')$.
+While usually efficient, this method is also known to suffer in stochastic environments where it fails to separate epistemic from aleatoric uncertainty \citep{burda_exploration_2018}.
+Second, we propose \textit{RL-ALP}, which leverages information gain over the prediction error (a form of Learning Progress) \citep{oudeyer_what_2007, lopes_exploration_2012, schmidhuber_curious_1991} and rewards transitions on which the forward model improves.
+In particular, we use the absolute value of Learning Progress, which tracks both progress and forgetting in the forward model \citep{oudeyer_what_2007, baranes_r-iac_2009}: